web-dave/webdave.de/src/assets/posts/stackblitz.md

 With StackBlitz this is a no-brainer.

-Just visit...
+Just visit

 ```bash
 https://stackblitz.com/github/userName/repoName
 ```

-...to open your master Branch in the Browser or...
+to open your master Branch in the Browser

+or

 ```bash
 https://stackblitz.com/github/userName/repoName/tree/branch
 ```

-...to open a specific Branch.
+to open a specific Branch.

 Stackblitz can run your JavaScript project no matter the framework.